We welcome Kate Powell as our Anna Chaplain, beginning her pastoral ministry in March 2022.

 Anna Chaplaincy is named after the faithful older widow in Luke’s gospel story of Simeon and Anna.
-The approach is now central to a national initiative from The Bible Reading Fellowship, (BRF) called The Gift of Years — ‘resourcing the spiritual journey of older people.
+The approach is now central to a national initiative from Bible Reading Fellowship, (BRF) which advocates way of supporting older people emotionally and spiritually.

-Anna Chaplaincy seeks to accompany older people at this stage of their life.
-It is an ecumenical, community-based, chaplaincy approach to promoting the spiritual welfare of older people.
+Anna Chaplaincy seeks to accompany older people in the fourth age of life.
+It is an ecumenical, community-based, chaplaincy approach to promoting the spiritual and emotional welfare of older people.
 Anna Chaplaincy is a person-centred, non-judgemental ministry for people of strong, little or no faith at all.

 Such a spiritual focus may express itself in helping people to reflect upon their life’s journey– both the joys and challenges–and, where appropriate, enable the healing of memories and the celebration of life-experiences so as to foster hope and resilience.